 Whilst Keystone does not encourage piling too much pressure on to yourself or your child, it is important to recognise the importance of the 11+ exams.
 For most children, it is their first ‘proper’ exam and can have a significant impact on at least the next seven years of their lives.
 It is therefore important to ensure the process is as stress free and as positive an experience as possible.
 As a rule of thumb, Keystone recommends one year of proper preparation for the test although in some circumstances it may be prudent to start a little earlier.

 English and Maths

-Reading is a fantastic way to facilitate improvement in these areas and do take a look at our previous blog post, which contains a list of suggestions for this age group.
+Reading is also a fantastic and less intense way to facilitate improvement in these areas and do take a look at our previous blog post, which contains a list of suggestions for this age group.
 During the holidays, when unencumbered by homework, ensure your child is reading a book every week.
 In our experience, parents have found it helpful to model good reading behaviour by reading with their children either the same book or their own text.
 We also recommend discussing the details and themes of books together.
 The aforementioned helps to engage children with reading, particular those who might be reluctant.

 If you are using a tutor, we recommend an hour for each subject every week to ensure that real progress is made in each lesson.

 - School past papers available online on individual school websites